Nested Pseudo Likelihood Estimation of Continuous-Time Dynamic Discrete Games: Monte Carlo Experiments

 \subsection{Estimation Results}

 We consider several choices for the initial values of the CCPs: (i) true CCPs, (ii) frequency estimates, (iii) semi-parametric logit estimates (using market size and number of rival firms as explanatory variables), and (iv) random $\Uniform(0,1)$ draws.
-Clearly (i) is infeasible and (iv) is inconsistent, but both are useful for comparison.
+Although (i) is infeasible, it yields a $\sqrt{M}$-consistent, asymptotically normal, and efficient estimator that serves as a benchmark \citep[][p.
+16]{AM07}.
 For (ii), (iii), and (iv), we consider the two-step estimator ($\npliter=1$) and the converged CTNPL ($\npliter = 20$).

 Table~\ref{table:mcconti} shows the means and standard deviations, in parentheses, of the Monte Carlo replications in the case of continuous time data.
 Based on the same replications, Table~\ref{table:mseconti} displays the square-root of the mean square error (RMSE) of each estimator relative to the infeasible two-step PML estimates.
 Using these two tables we can compare the performance of the various estimators.